wiesner-philipp/notify-fe-headless/README.md

 docker compose up -d
 ```

-## Continuous deployment

-`.github/workflows/docker-publish.yml` builds and pushes the image to `ghcr.io/wiesner-philipp/notify-fe-headless:latest` on every push to `main`, using the repo's built-in `GITHUB_TOKEN` — no PAT or manual `docker push` needed.

-The workflow needs no extra setup beyond the default repo permissions.
-If pushes ever fail with a `denied` error, check Settings → Actions → General → Workflow permissions is set to "Read and write permissions" (or that the job-level `permissions: packages: write` in the workflow isn't being overridden by an org policy).

-The package is private by default the first time it's pushed.
-To make it public: your GitHub profile → Packages → `notify-fe-headless` → Package settings → Change visibility.

 ## Health check

 The container exposes `GET /healthz` on `PORT` (default `8080`), returning the current configuration and last-known state of each monitored GPU: